 Driving engineering through sustainability

-Greenpower Education Trust is a charitable organise, that aims to help advance young people's understanding of sustainable engineering and technology.
+Greenpower Education Trust is a charitable organisation, that aims to help advance young people's understanding of sustainable engineering and technology.
 Renishaw has supported Greenpower for many years, hosting races at its Gloucestershire and South Wales sites, as well as participating in the F24+ events for more than a decade.

 Renishaw's Miskin site in South Wales was named as a Greenpower Centre of Excellence, acting as a hub for Greenpower teams in the local area, with Renishaw sharing its expertise and facilities with those teams.